 Marketing is complicated.
 There are a lot of moving parts.
 Sometimes, we wish we could just be blunt with the doctors and healthcare company owners we are trying to help and tell them the cold, hard truth without sounding like rude, demeaning, know-it-alls.
-So, in an effort to enlighten and not frighten, we give you our new blog series “You’ve Been Schooled!”.
+So, in an effort to enlighten and not frighten, we give you our new blog series “Digital Diagnosis”.
 We hope it will help healthcare business owners understand marketing a little better and make better decisions with their marketing dollars.
 Today’s topic is creating content for SEO and our expert is Kelsey Huber.

 If I could vent about (ahem…educate) business owners about content on their website, I would tell them this: